 About

-A multimedia platform for relational technology — exploring human-computer interaction through essays, podcast conversations, workshops, and open resources.
+A multimedia platform exploring human-computer interaction through essays, podcast conversations, workshops, and open resources.

 Mission